rafal-wolsztyniak/SongBreaker/README.md

 - `00 - SongBreaker`
    - This is a page that generates the code for the words and structure strings that are then used in a minimized versions
    - This code will not run CloudPages - it uses newer JS capabilities to work with the arrays
+   - It wasn't sensible to build pattern recognition for just one song, so any repeating sequences of words need to be found manually
    - **[Click here](https://hellosfmc.com/SongBreaker.html)** to see the script in action and possibly break other songs
 - `01 - Original Submission - 693 characters`
     - The submitted solution that won
 - `02 - Optimized After the Submission - 664 characters`
     - I couldn't help but try to optimize it a bit more and was able to cut the total length a bit and fix the obvious blunder I had made with conditionals in the original submission.

-Visit [my article on HowToSFMC](https://www.howtosfmc.com/posts/one-more-time-efficiency-winner/) to learn how the submitted solution works.
+Visit **[my article on HowToSFMC](https://www.howtosfmc.com/posts/one-more-time-efficiency-winner/)** to learn how the submitted solution works.

 Cheers

 [Rafał](https://www.linkedin.com/in/rafal-wolsztyniak/)